easybuilders/easybuild-tutorial/docs/2022-isc22/integration_jsc.md

 [JUWELS](https://apps.fz-juelich.de/jsc/hps/juwels/configuration.html)
 is a milestone on the road to a new generation of ultra-flexible modular supercomputers targeting a broader range of tasks.
-It currently has 10.6 (CPU) + 1.7 (GPU) Petaflop per second peak performance.
-In the coming months, JUWELS will become the first supercomputer equipped with NVIDIA A100 GPU, when a new GPU module providing an additional 58 Petaflops will be installed.
-This module will make JUWELS the most powerful supercomputer in Europe.
+It currently has 10.6 (CPU) + 1.7 (GPU) Petaflop per second peak performance on the cluster module and an NVIDIA GPU booster module providing an additional 73 Petaflops.
+The booster module makes JUWELS the most powerful supercomputer in Europe.

 [JURECA](https://apps.fz-juelich.de/jsc/hps/jureca/configuration.html)